 - 1/2 teaspoon freshly ground black pepper

-- To make the spice paste, place the onion, peanuts, garlic, ginger, chilli, water, coriander, cumin, fennel, turmeric, cinnamon, cloves and pepper in a food processing bowl and process to a smooth paste.
+- To make the spice paste, place the onion, peanuts, garlic, ginger, chilli, water, coriander, cumin, fennel, turmeric, cinnamon, cloves and pepper in a your mortar and pestle (or food processor) and grind to a smooth paste.

 - Heat the oil in a wok over high heat.
 Add the spice paste and cook, stirring for 3 minutes.

-- Add the chicken and cook for a further 2 minutes until chicken is coated in spice and cooked.
+- Add the diced chicken to your wok and cook for a further 2 minutes until chicken is coated in spice paste and cooked.